 Step 2: Precise Surgical Placement

 The actual implantation process involves placing four dental implants per arch into the jawbone using a minimally invasive surgical technique.
 These implants are strategically positioned to provide maximum support and stability for the denture.
 Strategic placement reduces the need for additional bone grafting procedures.
-Appropriate Anesthesia Administration may include local anesthesia or intravenous sedation, ensuring optimal comfort during the procedure.
+To manage pain, patients can be given a local anesthesia or intravenous sedation to ensure optimal comfort during the procedure.
 The selected anesthesia modality depends on the patient's needs and preferences.

 Step 3: Osseointegration and Temporary Denture

 Following the implant placement, a temporary denture is attached while proper healing and osseointegration occurs over the next few months.
 The temporary prosthesis enables patients to resume daily activities while the implants integrate with the jawbone.
 In this process, the implants will fuse with the jawbone.
 Osseointegration creates a solid and durable bond between the implants and the jawbone, providing a stable foundation for the permanent denture.

 Once osseointegration is complete, the temporary denture is replaced with a permanent denture that will be customized to match the desires and needs of the patient according to their unique oral anatomy and aesthetic preferences.

 Step 5: Recovery and Aftercare for All-on-4 Dental Implants

 Post-operative recovery and diligent aftercare are crucial for successful outcomes.